Santa Catarina do Fogo, Cape Verde: Geography

 The municipality of Santa Catarina do Fogo covers the central and southeastern part of the island Fogo.
 The northwestern part of the municipality (42.4 km2) lies within Fogo Natural Park, which includes the Pico do Fogo and its crater.

 Demography

 Politics

 Since 2016, the Movement for Democracy (MpD) is the ruling party of the municipality.
 The results of the latest elections, in 2016:

 Twin towns

-Santa Catarina do Fogo is twinned with two Portuguese municipalities:
+Santa Catarina do Fogo is twinned with three municipalities: